 Referrals and bookings

 During the pandemic, Richmond Wellbeing Service will remain open as usual.
 However, we will be changing the way we work to help keep you and society safe.
-All our appointments will be by telephone or video conferencing.
+Many of our appointments will be by telephone or video conferencing.
 We promise to try to make this as easy as possible for you and if you need help with the technical set-up we will provide this.

 Our landline (020 8548 5550) will still be answered – it will divert to a member of the reception team.
 This diversion may take a little longer than usual.
 As an alternative, you may try one of the following numbers:

 07789 500 209

 07769 553 761

 07769 552 219

 For referrals, appointments bookings and general enquiries, please contact us on one of the numbers above Monday to Thursday from 8:15am to 8:00pm, and Friday from 8:15am to 5:30pm.
 Our email address is firstname.lastname@example.org.